Linkgls/Linsheng-Linkgls-intern-repo/Milestones_8_Jest for unit tests/unit_test.md

   Mocking allows you to simulate various responses (success, error, edge cases) that may be difficult or impractical to reproduce with real API calls.
 - **What are some common pitfalls when testing asynchronous code?**
   Overusing mocks may lead to tests that pass even when the integration with real APIs would fail.
 The real APIs are more important.
 It’s important to strike a balance and ensure that critical integration points are also tested in staging or integration tests.

+---

+## Redux Testing Reflection

+- **What was the most challenging part of testing Redux?**
+  Simulating the async behavior (e.g., waiting for promises to resolve) requires setting up mocks and using async utilities (such as async/await) in tests.
+It also involves carefully tracking the dispatched actions and ensuring the state transitions are correctly tested.
+- **How do Redux tests differ from React component tests?**
+  - **Redux tests focus on pure functions:**
+    Testing Redux typically involves testing reducers and actions, which are pure functions.
+This isolation makes Redux tests more straightforward since they don’t depend on the DOM or component lifecycle.
+  - **Component tests involve UI and interactions:**
+    In contrast, React component tests require simulating user interactions, dealing with asynchronous state updates, and inspecting rendered output.
+This often makes them more complex and sensitive to implementation details.